DecentralizedDerivatives/Deriveth/README.md

       You're swap is now created!
 Now you need a counterpary.
 To incentivize counterparties, reduce Margin2 relative to margin

 To enter as counterparty:

         · Find swap at addresss like above
         · enter margin2 value (e.g. 100 eth)
         · Swap.EnterSwap (ECP) - (e.g. true)

+To calculate/pay Swap:

         Once the enddate has past:
         · One party needs to click Swap.Calculate()  (check currentState to see if this has been done (will be 2 once done)) · Each party can now click Swap.PaySwap() to retrieve their payout